 In terms of the basic work of publishing—licensing songs and collecting fees—all publishing companies do the same thing.
 However, different publishing companies accomplish these goals in different ways.
 Some music publishers are very hands-on with the songwriters on their rosters.

-These publishing companies are often also very aggressive when it comes to generating opportunities for their songwriters and the compositions they represent.
-Instead of, say, waiting for some label to call looking for a song for one of their artists, the publishing company itself will call labels and others who may be in need of songs to place their songwriters' work.
+At one end of the publishing spectrum are companies that are very aggressive when it comes to generating opportunities for their songwriters.
+Instead of waiting for a label to call looking for a song for one of their artists, the publishing company itself will call labels and others who may be in need of songs to place their songwriters' work.

 Before you sign, be sure someone within the company is enthusiastic about your music and that you have a contact there who will be responsive to your questions and concerns.

-Major companies are associated with a specific major label; and some independent publishing companies who allow the major publishers to handle their administration.
-Then there are the indie publishing companies, who handle all of their own administration work.
-Which type of publisher is a better fit for you: Small and personalized, or big and with lots of connections?
+Major companies are associated with a specific major label; some independent publishing companies allow the major publishers to handle their administration.

-As a songwriter, do you even need a publishing deal?
-Unfortunately, there is no easy answer.
+As a songwriter, you might not even need a publishing deal.
 Music publishing can be very complex, and the work of licensing and royalty management is time-consuming.

 Much comes down to your style of music.
 Some genres tend to be "busier" in terms of publishing than others.
-If your publishing workload is generally light, then you may be able to manage your own song administration, either by yourself or by hiring someone to handle the paperwork for you.
+If your publishing workload is generally light, you may be able to manage your own song administration.